gopi487krishna/proposal-gsoc-2020/README.md

 **Implementation details ( Only Summarized)** **read()** : The read function takes a filename and file mode as argument and internally calls each of these classes ( ascii_table, binary_table, primary_hdu,image_extention ) to parse the fits file.

  Now introducing the file mode  creates a host of problems in itself but is not disposable either. ( The performance of memory_mapped file is way more than that of normal fstreams Kindly consult the competency test solution for a benchmark result ).
-So in order to support multiple file modes we would have to provide a small wrapper interface that encapsulates the (fstream, memory_map ) interface and provides
+So in order to support multiple file modes we would have to provide a small wrapper interface that encapsulates the (fstream, memory_map, buffer ) interface and provides  same type of calls for reading data or  setting the pointers in both the interfaces ( This is actually quite easy because memory_map library from boost works just like a standard container (string) )

 **Improvements with the Existing Code Base**